rokibhasansagar/BhadooGDIndex/README.md

 * Search only works if you use Shared Drive ID or root.
 * Search won't work or the bar won't appear if you're using Folder ID inside from root or Shared Drive.

+## Making your own repo, editing and making changes

+* Fork this Repo or Import.
+* Make your changes in `app.js` and `workers-beta.js` files.
+* Make a new release in Github.
+* Change jsDelivr CDN URL and version code in `workers-beta.js`.
+* Deploy in Cloudflare Workers.

 ## Upcoming Changes

 * Icons from other Index for better view.